leylabmpi/alphafold_sm/README.md

 ## Conda

 You need a conda environment with [snakemake](https://snakemake.readthedocs.io/en/stable/) installed.

-Make sure to activate you snakemake conda environment.
+Be sure to activate you snakemake conda environment!

 ## Input